MicrosoftDocs/globalization/globalization/testing/how-to-test.md

 - Product documentation in both the source language and the target language.
 - An agreed format and tool for recording and reporting issues.
 Issue reporting can be via access to the product team's issue tracking system, spreadsheets, documents, or email.
 - A guide to your localization issue taxonomy.
 For more information, see [Issue taxonomy](issue-taxonomy.md).
 - Instructions for reaching as much of the app UI as possible.
-You may be able to use your existing written test scenarios to aid the reviewer.
+You might be able to use your existing written test scenarios to aid the reviewer.
 - A product team member who works side-by-side with the reviewer to walk them through the application.
 The reviewer brings language and cultural expertise.
 The product partner knows the workflows of the application and can quickly reach all areas of the product UI.
 - If a working application can't be provided to the reviewer or some areas of the application are difficult to reach, the reviewer can work from screenshots.
 Screenshots are often available from the product's testing process or automation.

 ### Problems found by ICR

-In addition to the linguistic aspects discussed under Linguistic validation , ICR can discover other important issues that may not be apparent when reviewing translated text in isolation.
+In addition to the linguistic aspects discussed under Linguistic validation, ICR can discover other important issues that might not be apparent when reviewing translated text in isolation.

 - Untranslated text.
 - Over-translated text.
 - Mistranslation, possibly due to lack of contextual comments.
 - Truncation: translated text that is cut off in the UI due to its length.
-Pseudolocalization will find many truncation issues, but it will miss cases where a specific translation exceeds the growth factor supplied by pseudo .
+Pseudolocalization finds many truncation issues, but it misses cases where a specific translation exceeds the growth factor supplied by pseudo.
-- Clipping: Missing or partial characters due to characters that extend beyond the typical bounds .
+- Clipping: Missing or partial characters due to characters that extend beyond the typical bounds.
 Examples include diacritics, stacked diacritics, and characters with long ascenders or descenders.
 - Improper word wrapping, word selection, or line breaks.
 - Mirroring issues.
 - String concatenation or order-dependent insertions.
 Concatenation in the source can result in grammatically incorrect sentences.